Photonico/Graphene-BC_20230622/Store/devlopment.md

 * Please use the snake_case naming convention, and try to use full names for functions or variable names;

-* Keep the font: default matplotlib serif font: DejaVu Serif.
+* Keep the font: default Matplotlib serif font: DejaVu Serif.

-## algorithms.py: General algorithms
+### algorithms.py: General algorithms

 * compute_average(data) - complete